 discomfort.
 If we dislike negative currents, or if we find them to be

-confusing, it's because our misconceptions are in there fighting back.
+confusing or wrong, it's because our misconceptions are in there, fighting

 What are the misconceptions?
 Here is a list: